davidclark495/TAApplication-Mirror/TAApplication/README.md

 We had some techniacal issues, and it took us a while to get going.
 The assignment took more out of our schedules than we had prepared for.

+All commits were from one github account as we did all work together on zoom using remote control to switch paired programming roles.
+Both of us spent equal time driving and navigating.

 # Assignment Specific Topics

 Our site handles authentication and authorization as expected.
 Authentication is well handled by the default ASP Core system.